hahahappyboy/Semantic-Image-Synthesis-of-Anime-Characters-Based-on-Conditional-Generative-Adversarial-Networks/README.md

 # Pretrained models

-The checkpoints for the pre-trained models are available [here](https://pan.baidu.com/s/1Nn_TmOfBx3JA9peBzzTrdA?pwd=1234) as zip files.
+The checkpoints for the pre-trained models are available  [here(Baidu)](https://pan.baidu.com/s/1Nn_TmOfBx3JA9peBzzTrdA?pwd=1234) or [here(Google)](https://drive.google.com/drive/folders/1i9IKMS306ZH5kcl7arMVdGD32HcVLOT1?usp=sharing) as zip files.
 Copy them into the checkpoints folder (the default is `./checkpoints`, create it if it doesn't yet exist) and unzip them.
 The folder structure should be

 ```
 checkpoints